sgondala/GoogleConceptualCaptioning/README.md

 # Modifications over base -

-- Added SCST using PPO
+- Modified Self Critial Training to use PPO instead of REINFORCE
-- Added SCST using VIFIDEL, SLOR scores
+- Added support to use VIFIDEL and SLOR scores as Self Critial Training rewards
-- Added support to use a NN to SCST
+- Added support to use pretrained CIDER predictor (Or a module that takes (image, caption) and returns a metric) as Self Critical Training reward

 -----------------------------------------------------